 No Free Kittens

 The reality is you'll have many costs associated with adopting a free kitten.
-Free often comes with a hidden price tag that could translate into several costly trips to your local veterinarian for necessary tests, procedures and vaccines.
-When all this is taken into consideration, you might decide it's best to visit your local Humane Society animal shelter.
+"Free" often comes with a hidden price tag that could translate into several costly trips to your local veterinarian for necessary tests, procedures, and vaccines.
+When all this is taken into consideration, you might decide it's best to visit your local humane society or animal shelter.

 Share Your Life With a Kitten

 When you get a kitten, you're making a lifelong commitment.
 They'll rely on you to take good care of them and keep them safe.
 They need good food and water, proper veterinary care, and lots of attention.
 Even when kittens grow up, they're still fun and entertaining companions.